-The Company Act defines different kinds of companies that can be incorporated under this act.
+The Company Act defines different kinds of companies that can be incorporated under this Act.
+They are:

-Private company - A private company as defined by Act, means a company whose Article of Association fulfills mandates like having minimum capital of one lakh rupees or more, have certain rights over it's members, and have minimum of fifty members and prohibits any invitation to the public to subscribe for its shares or debentures.
+Private company - A private company as defined by the Act, means a company whose Article of Association fulfils mandates like having a minimum capital of one lakh rupees or more, have certain rights over its members, and have a minimum of fifty members and prohibits any invitation to the public to subscribe to its shares or debentures.

-Government Company - A company having 51% or more shares held by government.
+Government company - A company having 51% or more shares held by the government

-Apart from incorporating a company, there is ‘restructuring’ (when the company business and undertaking are transferred to another company formed for that purpose) and ‘amalgamation’ (when two or more companies are joined to form a third entity or is absorbed or blended into another) of a company as well.
+Apart from incorporating a company, there is ‘restructuring’ (when a company, business, or undertaking is transferred to another company formed for that purpose) and ‘amalgamation’ (when two or more companies are joined to form a third entity or is absorbed or blended into another) of a company as well.

-A reconstruction or amalgamation may take place (i) by sale of shares; (ii) by sale of undertaking; (iii) by a scheme of arrangement.
-(Bombay Gas P Ltd. vs Government of India (1997 89 Comp case 195 Bom)
+A reconstruction or amalgamation may take place (i) by the sale of shares; (ii) by sale of the undertaking; (iii) by a scheme of arrangement.
+(Bombay Gas P Ltd. vs Government of India (1997 89 Comp case 195 Bom).

-ONGC-IMPERIAL ENERGY: Oil and Natural Gas Corporation Limited (ONGC), national oil company of India.
-Imperial Energy Group is part of the India National Gas Company, ONGC Videsh Ltd (OVL).
-Imperial Energy includes 5 independent enterprises operating in the territory of Tomsk region, including 2 oil and gas producing enterprises.
+ONGC-IMPERIAL ENERGY: Oil and Natural Gas Corporation Limited (ONGC), is the national oil company of India.
+Imperial Energy Group is part of the Indian National Gas Company, ONGC Videsh Ltd (OVL).
+Imperial Energy includes 5 independent enterprises operating in the territory of the Tomsk region, including 2 oil and gas producing enterprises.
 Oil and Natural Gas Corp.
-Ltd (ONGC) took control of Imperial Energy UK Based firm operating in Russia for the price of $1.9 billion in early 2009.
+Ltd (ONGC) took control of the Imperial Energy UK based firm operating in Russia for the price of $1.9 billion in early 2009.
 This acquisition was the second largest investment made by ONGC in Russia.

-Winding up is a process by which the life of a company is ended and it's property administered for the benefit of its members and creditors.
-Winding up of a company is different from insolvency of an individual because a company can may be wound up.
+Winding up is a process by which the life of a company is ending and its property is administered for the benefit of its members and creditors.
+Winding up of a company is different from the insolvency of an individual because a company can be wound up.
 The Act provides for three types of winding up: